girishji/girishji.github.io/_posts/2023-01-16-keypress-time.markdown

 **What is measured?**

 A switch has pre-activation (pre-travel), activation and post-activation distance.
-In case of Gateron Yellow optical switches pre-activation is about 1mm, activation happens for another 1mm (height of optical elements) and post-activation distance is about 1.2mm.
-For other 'non-fast' Gateron MX style switches pre-activation is 2mm, activation is 1mm, and post-activation is 2mm.
+In case of Gateron Yellow optical switches, so called 'speed' switches, pre-activation is about 1mm, activation happens for another 1mm (height of optical elements) and post-activation distance is about 1.2mm.
+For other Gateron MX style switches pre-activation is 2mm, activation is 1mm, and post-activation is 2mm.
 Since the setup uses voltage waveform from an optical switch as a trigger only the activation process is subject to measurement.
 Time taken for pre-activation and post-activation are not accounted for.
 Secondly, the switch actuator does not have to travel all the way through the actuation zone for the state change to be registered in the microcontroller.
 The GPIO pin registers a "high" when voltage rises to ~0.8V and "low" when voltage falls below ~2V.

 ## Setup